Californ1a/alt1-jank-autosplitter/readme.md

 Now everything's set up and ready to be run.

 ## Usage

+Make sure you have timestamps enabled in your in-game chat.
+The app uses timestamps to make sure it doesn't split twice for the same clue.
+This can be done in the Settings under *Messages & Social* -> *Chat Customisation* -> *[Local timestamps in chat box](https://i.imgur.com/Tbry2Rp.png)*.

 1. Open the alt1 app and click on the word `Click`.
 Your chatbox should be highlighted and an image will come up in the app (ignore it, this is jank).
 The app is now watching for clue scroll solve messages.
    * You can minimize the app and leave it running, nothing useful appears in the ui and you can't start/stop it without closing the app and reopening it (jank).